How do I rezone my land?

 The DCRPC does not charge a fee

-for rezoning.
+$300 fee directly from the applicant to the RPC.
 The townships and county zoning authorities do charge fees

 (Contact the Township